 Like pages, you can preview your post, save it as a draft, or click Publish once it is ready to go live.

 If you wish to remove a post/page, you can use Rank Math’s link counter module and search console to identify internal links and update them accordingly.
-Refer to our video to safely remove post or page without hurting SEO.
+Refer to our video to safely remove posts or pages without hurting SEO.

 3 Pages vs Posts in WordPress — What Are the Main Differences?